Born In: Dallas, Texas, United States

-In 1975, Erica first appeared on stage, performing with her mother at Dallas Theatre Centre and by seven, she started learning to play the piano.
+In 1975, Erykah Badu first appeared on stage, performing with her mother at Dallas Theatre Centre and by seven, she started learning to play the piano.
 Her favorite song was ‘The Greatest Love of All’.

-Along with acting and singing, little Erica also began to expand her cultural horizon, attending different festivals, especially Harambee Festival in South Dallas, slowly developing an interest in African culture and dress.
+Along with acting and singing, little Erykah Badu also began to expand her cultural horizon, attending different festivals, especially Harambee Festival in South Dallas, slowly developing an interest in African culture and dress.
 The tall headgear she would wear one day originated from these visits.